0xJakuzya/0xJakuzya/README.md

-# Hi, I'm Dmitrii 👋
+# hi, i'm dmitrii

-🎓 3rd-year BSc in Computer Science
+🎓 3rd-year BSc in computer science
-🏛️ Povolzhskiy State University of Telecommunications and Informatics (PSUTI)
+🏛️ povolzhskiy state university of telecommunications and informatics (PSUTI)
-🧠 Intern Researcher at the Institute of Neuroscience
+🧠 intern researcher at the institute of neuroscience

-## About Me
+## about me

-I’m a Computer Science undergraduate interested in machine learning, data analysis, and software engineering.
-I do research at the Institute of Neuroscience and study Data Science.
+i’m a Computer Science undergraduate interested in machine learning, data analysis, and software engineering. i do research at the Institute of Neuroscience and study Data Science.

-## Interests
+## interests

-- Machine Learning
+- machine Learning
-- Data Analysis
+- data Analysis
-- Artificial Intelligence
+- artificial Intelligence
-- Software Engineering
+- software Engineering
-- Applied research in neuroscience
+- applied research in neuroscience

-## Contact
+## contact

-- Email: jakuzyadd@gmail.com
+- email: jakuzyadd@gmail.com
-- Telegram: @jakuzya
+- telegram: @jakuzya